-Oil futures pare gains after U.S. inventories surge most on record
+Oil futures higher on production cut hopes as inventory build limits gains

 The U.S. Department of Energy said on Tuesday U.S. output was already declining, without government action.

-Additional reporting by Alex Lawler and Jane Chung; editing by Jan Harvey, Jason Neely and Tom Brown
+Additional reporting by Alex Lawler and Jane Chung; editing by Jan Harvey, Jason Neely, Tom Brown and David Gregorio